bermi/bermi-SDK/design.md

 This project uses the
 [Deno runtime](https://deno.land/manual@v1.30.3/getting_started/installation) to
-develop, document, test, lint, format and build the SDK.
+develop, document, test, lint, format, and build the SDK.

 Deno provides a great developer experience out of the box.
 It allows developers to write TypeScript code that can run in the browser, in Node.js, and on